gauravloj/gauravloj.github.io/_posts/2024-07-26-mediakind.md

 ## My Contributions and Achievements

-1. Deep understanding of the system to become a goto person for any issues related to the dashboard, voice integration, and authorization server
+1. Deep understanding of the system to become an SME for any issues related to the dashboard, voice integration, and authorization server
 1. Timely delivery of the features in all the projects
 1. Added functional tests to increase the confidence in the code
 1. Improved development effort by setting up docker instance locally